Hey everyone! We are excited to introduce our first installment (Step 1 - Cleansers) of Marianna’s six-part blog series on

 Step 1- Facial Cleansers

 Cleansing is a critical first step in your skin care routine.
 Throughout the day and night your face continually accumulates oil, dirt, and air particulates.
-Cleansing your face removes these extraneous elements and prevents your pores from becoming clogged and blocked.
+Cleansing your face removes these extraneous elements and prevents your pores from becoming clogged and blocked, what results in blackheads and acne.
 Additionally, cleansing aids in the removal of dead skin cells, and prepares your skin to be receptive to the skin care products that follow in your daily regimen.

 Picking the right type of cleanser for your skin can seem daunting, but not to worry, we are here to help.
 Here are some tips and information about Cleansing Milk, Cleansing Gel, and Cleansing Cream, so that you can choose which is best for you.

 Cleansing milks (also known as cleansing lotions) are thin, usually runny, emulsions or suspensions that are more emollient (moisture rich) than gels, and thinner than creams.
 Cleansing milks may be suitable for dry, dehydrated, sensitive, mature, and even oily skin, depending on the active ingredients, pH, and concentration of detergents (ingredients that remove dirt and debris) and surfactants (ingredients that lift oils) the product contains.